 The success and value of this elective largely depends on the motivation of the student.
 Use of learning materials in the department library is strongly encouraged.

-- Observe the workings of a busy clinical department and the role of diagnostic radiologists in the evaluation and treatment of patients.
+- Observe the workings of a busy clinical department and the role of radiologists in the evaluation and treatment of patients

-Students observe various areas in Mayo's Department of Diagnostic Radiology.
+Students observe various areas in Mayo Clinic's Department of Radiology.
 Duties include tutorial teaching sessions with residents, attendance at departmental teaching conferences, and interaction with staff radiologists and residents in each area of the department.

 Students are expected to study texts, journals and teaching file cases in the department library.
 The library is available for medical students' use during daytime hours on regular workdays only.

 Because of the nature of the elective, which consists of interaction with a variety of staff during the clerkship, the evaluation is generally only "pass" or "fail."